DeanFac/facultyhandbook/docs/academic_courses/curr_credits.md

 # Course registration and add/drop

 Students typically register for the subsequent semester courses at the end of current semester.
 At the beginning of a semester, the students may request to add/ drop course(s) through workflow during the allotted window as per the academic calendar.
 The faculty advisor and course faculty need to approve the requests through workflow.

 Workflow :arrow_right: Academic  :arrow_right:  Approvals  :arrow_right:  Add or Drop

-{: .important}
+{: .highlight}
 For Allocation of Teaching Assistants, each department has its own policy.

  [**Teaching Learning Center (TLC)**](https://tlc.iitm.ac.in/index.html) conducts workshops and training programs for faculty on teaching resources and techniques.